behan101/Threat-Hunt-Cargo-Hold/README.md

 Alongside the firewall rules, Active Directory policies were applied to force log-off sessions from possibly compromised accounts.
 Additionally, affected user credentials were reset.

 ### Impact:
-The immediate revocation of access halted potential lateral movement, preventing futher system compromise and data exfiltration attempts.
+The immediate revocation of access halted potential lateral movement, preventing further system compromise and data exfiltration attempts.

 ## Containment Strategy
 ### Short-Term Containment:
 As part of the initial response, VLAN segmentation was promptly applied, which effectively isolated the affected server and devices from the rest of the internal network.
-This hindered any futher lateral movement by the threat actor.
+This hindered any further lateral movement by the threat actor.

 ### Long-Term Containment:
-The next phase of containment involves a robust implementation of network segmentation, including specific deparments or critical infrastructure run on isolated network segments, and stricter network access controls.
-This will ensure that only authorized devices have access to an organization's internal network significantly reduce the attack surface for future threats.
+The next phase of containment involves a robust implementation of network segmentation, including specific departments or critical infrastructure run on isolated network segments, and stricter network access controls.
+This will ensure that only authorized devices have access to an organization's internal network, significantly reducing the attack surface for future threats.

 ### Effectiveness:
-The containment strategies were successful in ensuring that the threat actor did not escalate privileges or move laterally to adjacent systems, ultimately limiting the inciden'ts impact.
+The containment strategies were successful in ensuring that the threat actor did not escalate privileges or move laterally to adjacent systems, ultimately limiting the incident's impact.

 # Eradication Measures
 ## Malware Removal: